EU calls for 'firm' Belarus border control by Poland

 "Sorry, but we're not a taxi service to Germany.
 We're here to protect the Polish border and the Schengen zone," Michalska said, referring to Europe's passport-free travel area.

-Asked what happens when people are taken back to the border, Michalska said they return to Belarus of their own accord because they have no choice.
+Asked what happens when people are taken back to the border, Michalska said they return to Belarus by themselves because they have no choice.
 "We stand in their way, so they can't come back," she said.

-Meanwhile, there is little love lost between NGO activists and Polish authorities.
+Meanwhile, there is little love lost between activists and Polish authorities.

 When asked about the pushback allegations, one Polish diplomat said: "Evidence please: Where exactly?
 Which unit of the Border Guard?
 Photos.
 Videos and [names of] people involved".